ibm-watson-data-lab/advo-beta-review/WDP_Beta_Scenario.md

 ### Exploring and analyzing customer activity data

-Next the LocalCart team explores learns more about their customers by examining their demographics, and then digs into sales transactions.
+Next the LocalCart team learns more about their customers by examining their demographics, and then digs into sales transactions.
 Developing customer behavior analytics requires two separate but related skillsets: the data engineer, and the data scientist.

 You can recreate their analysis by running the following notebooks: